ossf/fuzz-introspector/doc/sphinx/source/user-guides/index.rst

 After collapsing the element we can observe the uncovered node has a large subtree in the callgraph, namely it contains the nodes [1932 : 3317].

-At this stage we have a good understand of where an inefficiency exists.
+At this stage we have a good understanding of where inefficiency exists.
 The next step is to map this understanding onto the actual code of htslib, such that we can look at the code in order to understand how to overcome this inefficiency.
 To do this, we go back to the Fuzz Blocker table and observe the